dribnet/purvs/README.md

 ### Moon and Sun clock

-It has the sun and the moon moving in a circle as the hours go by.
+The clock has the sun and the moon moving in a circle as the hours go by.
 A full circle is 24 hours.
 The background changes depending on the time of day (At midnight it's black while at dawn it's orange and at noon it's blue).

-I would like the sun and the moon to be at the correct place for the time (For example the moon at the top at midnight) but I haven't done this yet.
+The posistion of the sun and the moon represents the time (for example the moon is at the top at midnight and the sun is at the top at noon).

+Stars now appear during the night.